Every year cruise lines launch new ships, and the focus always seems to be bigger is better.

 And there’s one that’s better than the other.

-When planning your cruise vacation, choosing the right ship for you and your family is always best.
+When planning your cruise vacation, choosing the correct ship for you and your family is always best.

-If you’re unsure which is right for you, keep reading as we compare the significant differences between big and small ships.
+If you’re unsure which suits you, keep reading as we compare the significant differences between big and small ships.

-The largest ships in the world, such as Royal Caribbean’s Oasis-class, carry over 5,000 passengers per sailing.
-These vessels are so big that it’s unlikely you’ll run into the same passengers twice on a 7-day sailing.
+The largest ships in the world, such as Royal Caribbean’s Icon of the Seas, can have up to 7,600.
+These mega vessels are so big that it’s unlikely you’ll run into the same passengers twice on a 7-day sailing.

-Large vessels might feel somewhat crowded despite having enough space to accommodate many guests.
-You’ll especially notice the crowds on sea days when you visit the ship’s popular activities, restaurants, and entertainment venues.
+Large cruise ships feel more crowded than smaller ships.
+Although there’s enough space to accommodate many guests, you’ll find big crowds on the pool deck during sea days.
+You’ll also find crowds at the ship’s popular activities, restaurants, and entertainment venues.

 But, if you need to escape the crowds, there are plenty of hidden nooks and crannies to escape a big ship’s hustle and bustle.